 - Have traveled internationally or are willing to engage in international learning experiences.

-- Are receptive to other’s perspectives, welcoming differences in interpretation and judgment, and are able to revise and expand their own views.
+- Are receptive to other’s perspectives, welcoming differences in interpretation and judgment, and able to revise and expand their own views.

 - Accept responsibilities of global citizenship and make ethical decisions and responsible choices that contribute to the development of a more, just, peaceful, and sustainable world.